yz-create/MagicSearch/README.md

 # MagicSearch
 Projet info 2A

+In the .env : PYTHONPATH="/home/onyxia/work/MagicSearch/src"
+Then do : export PYTHONPATH=/home/onyxia/work/MagicSearch/src:$PYTHONPATH

 ## To use the app :
 Install all modules in requirements.txt
 Have the src folder as the root for executing files